mattball30/CheminformaticsPractice/README.md

 # Cheminformatics
- A collection of various Cheminformatics/Bioinformatics projects
+ A collection of various Cheminformatics/Bioinformatics projects:
+ 1. Predicting the aqueous solubility for a range of compounds